groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-pdf-document-with-options.md

 ### Flatten all fields

-The following code sample shows how to convert a PDF document and flatten all fields:
+The following code snippet shows how to convert a PDF document and flatten all fields:

 ```csharp
 Contracts.Func<LoadOptions> getLoadOptions = () => new PdfLoadOptions